pallucs/PTMGPT2/README.md

 <h1>PTMGPT2</h1>
 <p>PTMGPT2 is a suite of models capable of generating tokens
 that signify modified amino acid residues, crucial for identifying PTM sites.
-At the core of this platform is PROTGPT2, an autoregressive transformer model, origi nally trained on 50 million non-annotated sequences spanning the complete spectrum of the protein space.
+At the core of this platform is PROTGPT2, an autoregressive transformer model, originally trained on 50 million non-annotated sequences spanning the complete spectrum of the protein space.
 We have adapted PROTGPT2, utilizing it as a pre-trained model, and further fine-tuned it for the specific task of generating classification labels for a given protein sequence.
 Uniquely, PTMGPT2 employs a zero-shot text